munkialbright/facebuk/README.md

 <h1>Facebuk</h1>
-<p>This is just an imitation page of the actual Facebook homepage built with HTML, CSS, Bootstrap, Javascript and PHP.</p>
+<p>This project is just an imitation page of the actual Facebook homepage built with HTML, CSS, Bootstrap, Javascript and PHP.</p>

 <h2>Project setup</h2>
 <ul>